 The misadventure commences with two friends, Peter Martin (Richard Benjamin) and John Blane (James Brolin), en route to the cowboy resort.
 Blane has visited Westworld before and plans to show Martin, who's in the aftermath of a divorce, a good time.
 Indeed, Westworld's rip-snortin' atmosphere should do the trick, with its bank robberies, chair-crashing brawls, cat-house romps and of course, those ever engaging gun fights.

-There's one robotic gunslinger, portrayed by Yul Brenner, who faithfully makes the rounds.
-The robot, in fact, resembles Brenner's character, Chris, from "The Magnificent Seven" movies, but this mechanical counterpart lacks the latter's amiable charm and is apt to prod one into a fight, which is precisely what happens when Martin and Blane visit the local saloon.
+There's one robotic gunslinger, portrayed by Yul Brynner, who faithfully makes the rounds.
+The robot, in fact, resembles Brynner's character, Chris, from "The Magnificent Seven" movies, but this mechanical counterpart lacks the latter's amiable charm and is apt to prod one into a fight, which is precisely what happens when Martin and Blane visit the local saloon.

 Blane encourages Martin to shoot the soft-spoken aggressor, which he does with ease, thus setting the pace for other such spontaneous encounters once the Gunslinger is reactivated upon repair.
 What the men don't realize is that the Gunslinger is accumulating memories of his defeats, and though designed not to kill, acquires a desire to do so.